 Lyatt Jeagle, Atmospheric Sciences

 Lyatt Jaeglé is interested in understanding the chemistry of the natural atmosphere and its perturbations by human activities.
 Her group uses global and regional models to analyze ground-based, ship, aircraft, and satellite observations of atmospheric composition.
 Current research projects are focused on understanding emissions, chemical transformation, and transport of gases and particles in the earth’s atmosphere.

 My team does observations and analysis to understand global atmospheric chemistry, along with local and regional sources of air pollution.
 We have operated the Mt.
 Bachelor Observatory for the past 15 years to examine long-range transport of pollution from Asia to North America.
 Recently our focus has shifted to examine the impacts on air quality from large wildfires which have significantly increased in the Pacific Northwest.
 Our team uses a variety of tools including own chemical observations (e.g. O3, NOx, VOCs, aerosols, Hg, etc), along with other data, such as meteorological data, satellite data, chemical transport models, statistical modeling, GIS, etc.

 Gregory Johnson, NOAA

 Gregory Johnson is an Oceanographer at NOAA’s Pacific Marine Environmental Laboratory and an Affiliate Professor at UW’s School of Oceanography.
-He works on large-scale ocean circulation, water masses, and their variability; ocean dynamics; ocean-atmosphere interactions; and the ocean’s role in climate.
-He is active in global repeat hydrography programs both national and international (http://www.go-ship.org/) as well as the Argo program (http://floats.pmel.noaa.gov/index.html).
+He works on large-scale ocean circulation, water masses, and their variability; ocean dynamics; ocean-atmosphere interactions; and the ocean’s roles in climate.
+He is active in global repeat hydrography programs both national and international (http://www.go-ship.org/) and leads a group at PMEL contributing to the Argo program (https://floats.pmel.noaa.gov/).